rblades/dhworkbook_master/docs/supporting materials/multimode-networks.txt.md

 Mrs. Mary Elliot-Murray-Kynynmound and Mrs. John Henry Wilson should now dominate your network (if you go back to the original data zip, you'll be able to find Peter's key to figure out who's who).
 Who were these ladies?
 What organizations were they members of?
 Who were they connected to?
 To the archives!

 Congratulations!
 You’ve imported historical network data into Gephi, transformed it, manipulated it, and run some analyses.
-Play with the settings on ‘preview’ in order to share your visualization as svg, pdf, or png.
+Play with the settings on ‘preview’ in order to share your visualization as SVG, PDF, or PNG.

 Now go back to your original gephi file, and recast it as organizations to organizations via shared members, to figure out which organizations were key in early 20th century Ontario… make appropriate notes in your open notebook.